 Instagram Direct Publishing: The Facts

-- Direct publishing means posts can be scheduled and published automatically, similar to Facebook/Twitter automation.
+- Direct publishing means post publishing will be automatic, similar to Facebook/Twitter automation.

 - Nothing has changed for personal profiles: you still have to post “manually” from your phone.
 This is just for business profiles.

 - Only Facebook/Instagram’s Marketing Partners can access this new API feature, which is in Beta.